 There are many good guides to writing term papers.
-Get one and use it.
-College level writers should have at least one on their bookshelf, if you do not, get one today.
+College level writers should have at least one on their bookshelf, if you do not, get one today and use it.
 One of the most popular is often referred to simply as "Turabian" (see the full informaiton in the reference list below) and is available in numerous editions and printings.
 A used paperback copy is very inexpensive.

 Stylistically, I prefer concrete, direct writing.
 Avoid the first-person voice in academic writing, as it too easily encourages the writer to switch the topic (unless the paper really is about you).
 Also, this is supposed to be a science report, not a piece of life-style journalism.
 (The lead sentence should not start with your alarm clock ringing or your tummy telling you it is time for a snack.)

 Use citations to give credit where it is due, and to avoid plagiarism and it's consequences.
-Cite sources for direct quotes as will as for viewpoints, facts and figures that are not common knowledge.
-Use in-line citations i.e., "(author year, page)", in the text at the relevant information or at the end of the sentence.
-(If you have a preference for footnotes or endnotes, use them instead.)
+Cite sources for direct quotes as well as for viewpoints, facts and figures that are not common knowledge.
+Use in-line citations (i.e., "(Author year, page)") or footnotes or even endnotes if you prefer.
+Fit them into the text at the relevant information or at the end of the sentence.
 Extensive quotations should be set off as block quotes, so that it is clear what they are.